 “When I thought about that, it helped ground me, and the fear seemed small, because the bigger purpose was so big,” Adeagbo said.

 The Olympics is a three-week magical wonderland for athletes, she said.
-Since she broke the barrier as the first African to compete in the Winter Games, Adeagbo got to be the Nigerian flagbearer, which she described as an incredible, humbling experience.
+Since she broke the barrier as the first Nigerian to compete in the Winter Games, Adeagbo got to be the Nigerian flagbearer, which she described as an incredible, humbling experience.